Qimmah Russo Flaunts Enviable Physique In Barely There Powder Blue Bikini

 The second snap was identical to the first only, this time, it was a close-up shot that centered more on Qimmah's face and upper body.

-Qimmah’s followers were quick to respond after she posted the images.
-It only took a scant four hours for the set to rack up an impressive 45,400 likes and more than 1,300 comments from her avid supporters.
+Qimmah's followers were quick to respond after she posted the images.
+It only took a scant four hours for the set to rack up an impressive 45,400 likes and more than 1,300 comments from her avid supporters."WOW gorgeous," one follower exclaimed in the comments section.

 "I didn't know PERFECT could get anymore PERFECT!!" a fan declared in obvious admiration.